-- 1 Make sure you are using the correct IP address. - The default IP address is 192.168.123.1. - If you changed the IP address, use the new IP address. - If you changed the IP address and have forgotten the new address, see the troubleshooting suggestions for I do not know the IP address of the Zyxel Device. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScript and Java enabled. - 4 If it is possible to log in from another interface, check the service control settings for HTTP and HTTPS (Maintenance > Remote Management). - 5 Reset the Zyxel Device to its factory default, and try to access the Zyxel Device with the default IP address.
+- 1 Make sure you are using the correct IP address. - The default IP address is 192.168.123.1. - If you changed the IP address, use the new IP address. - If you changed the IP address and have forgotten the new address, see the troubleshooting suggestions for I do not know the IP address of the Zyxel Device. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScript and Java enabled. - 4 Clear the Internet browser cache and try accessing the Web Configurator login screen again. - 5 If it is possible to log in from another interface, check the service control settings for HTTP and HTTPS (Maintenance > Remote Management).

-If the problem continues, contact the network administrator or vendor, or try one of the advanced suggestions.
+- 6 Reset the Zyxel Device to its factory default, and try to access the Zyxel Device with the default IP address. - 7 If the problem continues, contact the network administrator or vendor, or try one of the advanced suggestions.